Sheep Welfare - Understanding Sheep Behaviour | RSPCA - RSPCA

 Because they're prey animals, sheep have evolved not to show easily recognisable signs of suffering.
 This inexpressive nature means that people often don't spot the subtle changes in behaviour that may indicate sheep are in pain or distress.

 Scientific evidence shows that sheep can form complex social relationships within their flocks, and have extremely good learning abilities and memories.
-In one study, sheep were able to remember pictures of the faces of at least 50 other sheep over a period of several years.
+In one study reported by the BBC, sheep were able to remember pictures of the faces of at least 50 other sheep over a period of several years.

 Adaptations to cope with the weather

 Sheep's wool contains a waxy substance called lanolin, which helps them stay dry in wet weather.
-Some breeds are known for their hardiness and ability to cope with bad weather, though this is not true of all breeds and ages, and sheep often choose to seek out shelter.
-Sheep have a similar tolerance to warm weather as humans do, and they pant when heat stressed.
+Some breeds are known for their hardiness and ability to cope with bad weather, though this is not true of all breeds and ages.
+Sheep often choose to seek out shelter.
+Sheep have a similar tolerance to warm weather as humans do.
+They pant when they are heat stressed.

 Read more on the key issues of sheep welfare.